ApetroaeiClaudiu/ApetroaeiClaudiu/README.md

 `PHP Software Engineer` 💼

 Greetings!
-I'm a seasoned PHP Software Engineer dedicated to crafting robust, scalable software solutions.
-Leveraging extensive expertise in both back-end and front-end development, I continually align my skills with the latest industry standards and technological advancements.
+I'm a PHP Software Engineer dedicated to crafting robust, scalable software solutions.
+Leveraging extensive expertise in both back-end and front-end development, as well as possessing cloud knowledge.
+I continually align my skills with the latest industry standards and technological advancements.

 ## About Me: ##

-- 🎬 Avid cinephile with an enthusiasm for diverse cultural narratives.
+- 🎬 Avid cinephile with an enthusiasm for diverse cultural narratives;
-- 📚 Actively considering advanced education through a Master's program.
+- 📚 Actively considering advanced education through a Master's program;
 - 🎮 Initially drawn to programming by a fascination for video games, I've since cultivated a holistic appreciation for the realm of software development and remain perpetually open to mastering novel concepts and technologies.

 ## Additional Information: ##

-- Engaged in ongoing professional development through online courses and workshops.
+- Engaged in ongoing professional development through online courses and workshops;
-- Collaborative team player who thrives in diverse teams.
+- Collaborative team player who thrives in diverse teams;
 - Committed to continuous personal and professional growth.

 ### Contact me: